On Belyi's Theorem in positive characteristic: modular curves for

-The group $\Gl\finf$ operates on the classical rigid analytic (i.e. in the sense of Tate) Drinfeld upper half plane $\dHr=\bP^1(\cinf)-\bP^1(\finf)$ (by Mobius transformations (see \cite{drinfeld74})) and $G$ operates as discrete group with finite stabilizers.
-By (\cite[Page 50]{gekeler-book}) one sees that stabilizers of order prime to $p$ have eigenvalues in $\mathbb{F}_{q^2}$ and in particular the action of $\gamt$ on $\dHr$ is such that no point has stabilizers of $p'$-order (i.e. $\gamt$ has no elliptic elements).
+The group $\Gl\finf$ operates on the classical rigid analytic (i.e. in the sense of Tate) \drin\ upper half plane $\dHr=\bP^1(\cinf)-\bP^1(\finf)$ (by Mobius transformations (see \cite{drinfeld74})) and $G$ operates as discrete group with finite stabilizers.
+By \cite[Page 50]{gekeler-book} one sees that stabilizers of order prime to $p$ have eigenvalues in $\mathbb{F}_{q^2}$ and, in particular, the action of $\gamt$ on $\dHr$ is such that no point has stabilizers of $p'$-order (i.e. $\gamt$ has no elliptic elements).
+[The choice of $\Gamma_T$ is purely for avoiding these elliptic elements--this is similar to working with the full congruence subgroup $\Gamma(2)\subset {\rm SL}_2(\Z)$ in the proof of \belyi's Theorem given in \cite[Page 71]{serre-mordell}.]

-Consider the action of a subgroup $\gam \subseteq \gamt$ of finite index on $\dHr$ and consider the quotient $Y_\gam$ which is a rigid-analytic curve which may be compactified to obtain a rigid analytic space $X_\gam$ which is a projective (and hence also algebraizable curve over $\cinf$).
+Consider the action of a subgroup $\gam \subseteq \gamt$ of finite index on $\dHr$ and consider the quotient $Y_\gam=\dHr/\Gamma$ which is a rigid-analytic curve and suppose that this can be compactified to obtain a rigid analytic space $X_\gam$ which is a projective (and hence also algebraizable curve over $\cinf$) \cite[Chapter X, Remark 10.11(2)]{gerritzen-book}.